 Hearing Test for Adults & Children

-For those 18 years and younger, a hearing test is $95 and a written report is included at no additional costs.
-Hearing testing for children aged 10 and younger is only available at select clinics.
-Please call 416 619 0894 to find out more.
+For clients 18 years and younger, the hearing test costs $95 and a written report is included.
+Hearing test for children aged 10 and younger is only available at select clinics.
+Please call (416) 619 0894 to find out more.

-To request an appointment please fill out the form below and we will contact you within one business day or call us at the number above.
+To request an appointment please request your appointment below and we will confirm within one business day, or call us at the number above.

 How much does a hearing test cost?

 Anyone aged 19 years and above is offered one complementary hearing test.
 If you require a written report for any reason, the fee is $75.

 Hearing testing on children, anyone 18 years and younger, costs $95.
 A written report is included in this service at no additional cost.